-With Irina Dumitrescu, I edited The Shapes of Early English Poetry: Style, Form, History (Medieval Institute Publications, 2019).
+With Irina Dumitrescu, I edited The Shapes of Early English Poetry: Style, Form, History (Medieval Institute Publications, 2019), number 51 in the series Studies in Medieval and Early Modern Culture.
 The book is in honor of the retirement of our Yale University PhD adviser, Roberta Frank.

 A methodological sponsor of the project is Yale art historian George Kubler, whose 1962 book The Shape of Time argues that serial artistic production shapes time, or in other words that there exist properly aesthetic-historical temporal dimensions of human experience.
 Kubler expresses the idea that the history of art, and by extension other cultural fields, is composed of many simultaneous, unsynchronized histories.

 This volume contributes to the study of early English poetics.
 In these essays, several related approaches and fields of study radiate outward from poetics, including stylistics, literary history, word studies, gender studies, metrics, and textual criticism.
 By combining and redirecting these traditional scholarly methods, as well as exploring newer ones such as object-oriented ontology and sound studies, these essays demonstrate how poetry responds to its intellectual, literary, and material contexts.

 The contributors propose to connect the small (syllables, words, and phrases) to the large (histories, emotions, faiths, secrets).
 In doing so, they attempt to work magic on the texts they consider: turning an ordinary word into something strange and new, or demonstrating texture, difference, and horizontality where previous eyes had perceived only smoothness, sameness, and verticality.

 Irina Dumitrescu and Eric Weiskott, “Introduction”

 Mary Kate Hurley, “Weathering Time in the Wanderer“